Live simply with gratitude,

 For those who need your Light,

-May I be a bed for those who need rest,
+May I be a bed

 and guide all seekers to the Other Shore.